 We work with businesses to offer support to employees who want to take advantage of commute options, and provide employers with valuable tools to promote worksite transportation programs.

 Custom Support – Our Employer Services staff provides customized support to develop and implement your transportation program.
 In addition to the services below, we are happy to discuss customized tools to make your program as effective as possible.

-Employee Meetings – A Employer Services Coordinator can meet with your business to develop a transportation program and discuss benefits and savings.
-A coordinator can also present at a staff meeting, and provide support to you Employee Transportation Coordinator (ETC).
+Employee Meetings – An Employer Services Coordinator can meet with your business to develop a transportation program and discuss benefits and savings.
+A coordinator can also present at a staff meeting, and provide support to your Employee Transportation Coordinator (ETC).

 Marketing Materials – Pierce Trips can provide you with marketing materials and commute information (like brochures, posters, emails, and schedules) to distribute at your workplace.

 Surveying – We’ll provide you with the tools to survey your employees with easy online or paper forms to identify which commute options make the most sense for your employees.
 We can use the information to help find ways to encourage employees to use commute options.